godot-rust/book/src/recipes/editor-plugin/inspector-plugins.md

 ## Add Editor Plugin

 Only one thing left to do: define the editor plugin that will kick off all this magic!
-This can be a generic EditorPlugin or a more specific InspectorEditorPlugin, depending on what you want to achieve.
+This can be a generic `EditorPlugin` or a more specific `InspectorEditorPlugin`, depending on what you want to achieve.